- What does a delay effect do in music and what are the major methods of creating delay?

 Looping delay, as the name suggests, is functionally a looper set up using a delay.
 Originally tape delays could be used to create this “looped” sound, where entire phrases of sound would be repeated in a tape loop that you could then play a harmony or other complimentary sound over.

 This was further expanded upon with digital delays in the 1980s and eventually led to the creation of dedicated loopers as we know them.
-A looping delay can be thought of as a looper without dedicated record or playback controls, so you are somewhat at the “whim” of the delay time and feedback controls.
-These types of delays are common in modular synthesis as they allow performers to create many different layers of sound with ease.
+A looping delay can be considered a looper without dedicated record or playback controls, so you are somewhat at the “whim” of the delay time and feedback controls.
+These delays are commonplace in modular synthesis as they allow performers to easily create many different layers of sound.

 Modulated Delay can be thought of in two different ways:

 First, tape echo and analog delay effects naturally apply some amount of filtering or modulation to the signal due to the nature of their designs.
-By using more extreme settings with the modulation, you can create some otherworldly and interesting effects.
+You can create otherworldly and interesting effects by using more extreme settings with the modulation.

 Most analog and tape-style delay effects have modulation controls, which will blend in any one given effect (sometimes this is chorus, or vibrato style effects) to emulate that tape degradation warble sound.

-The second approach to “modulated delay” effects is to simply combine a delay with a chorus, flanger, or phaser (or any other type of modulation).
+The second approach to “modulated delay” effects is combining a delay with a chorus, flanger, or phaser (or any other modulation type).
 You can experiment endlessly with combining different modulations to the dry signal before it hits the delay unit, or even loop the modulation on the input so it only affects the repeated signal.

 Chorus and delay can add extra width and energy to a delayed signal, keeping it to the front of your mix, while flanging and phasing can introduce cool artifacts and movement across your mix field.